-The interest rate for PLUS loans disbursed on or after July 1, 2017, and on or before June 30, 2018, is 7.00 percent.
-Loans disbursed on or after July 1, 2018 and on or before June 30, 2019, will have an interest rate of 7.60 percent.
-As of October 1, 2017, a 4.264 percent origination fee will be deducted by the U.S. Department of Education from the total of your loan before it is disbursed to your student account.
+The interest rate for PLUS loans disbursed on or after July 1, 2018, and on or before June 30, 2019, is 7.60 percent.
+As of October 1, 2018, a 4.248 percent origination fee will be deducted by the U.S. Department of Education from the total of your loan before it is disbursed to your student account.

 How to Apply

 If you are interested in borrowing a Parent PLUS loan, you must first complete the Free Application for Federal Student Aid (FAFSA).
 Then, the Federal Direct Parent PLUS Loan application must be completed through studentloans.gov.
 You will need to sign in using your FSA ID, which is the same account used to complete your FAFSA.
 You can create or manage your FSA ID through Federal Student Aid.

 The studentloans.gov website gives you the option of applying to up to three institutions per dependent child and for multiple children during one application process.
 The site will also securely store your information to help streamline the process for future applications.

 After you have completed the online application, the Department of Education will process the application and credit approval.
 UMUC typically receives this information within two business days.